codingforentrepreneurs/Guides/install_django_windows.md

 ### Download Python 2.7.X
 1. Download based on your system.
 64-bit likely works for you.
-	1. Get [Latest Python 2 Release - Python 2.7.8](https://www.python.org/downloads/release/python-278/) **Python 2.7 is preferred for Coding for Entrepreneurs tutorials and a large number of Python Packages (including many Django Packages) are still in Pyton 2.7
+	1. Get [Latest Python 2 Release - Python 2.7.8](https://www.python.org/downloads/release/python-278/) **Python 2.7 is preferred for Coding for Entrepreneurs tutorials and a large number of Python Packages (including many Django Packages) are still in Python 2.7
 2. Run Standard Installation
 3. Add Environment Variables on Windows 8 (will be similiar for Windows 7 and XP)
  	1. Open `Control Panel`